BritishBambi/pp3-python/README.md

 The code and the story for the game was created entirely by myself with learning from the Code Institute Python course material.

 ## Aknowledgements

+Thank you to my mentor Daisy who always has faith in my projects.

 Adding delay to code learnt from: https://realpython.com/python-sleep/